Summer Study Abroad - Graphic Media Design

 On this three-week course, you will explore the relationships between graphic design, communication systems and media processes through studio based technical workshops, discussions and other activities.
 With an emphasis on visual research and exploration we will examine the function of typography.

-During Summer: Graphic Media Design there will be an emphasis on visual research and exploration we will examine the function of typography, layout and basic design principles, letterpress, screen printing, risograph printing, digital filmmaking and the relationship between print and digital media.
+During Summer Study Abroad - Graphic Media Design there will be an emphasis on visual research and exploration.
+We will examine the function of typography, layout and basic design principles, letterpress, screen printing, risograph printing, digital filmmaking and the relationship between print and digital media.

 A key part of the course will be recording the process of design and you will set-up a blog to record your design journey in words, images and video.
 See further course information below.